DevSilv/ARCHIVED-varts-plain-css/README.md

 ### 8. the reader is out-of-date.

 if the article describes a subject considered as up-to-date or not, or something changing fast, e.g. a library (or even one version of it), then:
 - inform the reader about the version you describe;
 - inform the reader whether this version is up-to-date. make it clear if it is not.

 ### 9. the reader knows only the basics.

-if you have to assume that the reader has any advanced knowledge about the subject, mention it in the introduction (so that anybody who do not have the knowledge may exit early). otherwise, assume it knows only the basics.
+if you have to assume that the reader has any advanced knowledge about the subject, then mention it in the introduction (so that anybody who do not have the knowledge may exit early). otherwise, assume the reader knows only the basics.

 ### 10. the reader reads only your article.